Cubelaster/ReFilter/README.md

 Since V.1.1.0 it is possible to use Search values inside child entites and child collections.
 ReFilter recognizes any object or array type marked with "UsedForSearchQuery" as another branch for going through Search value.
 String search is expensive and going through a tree of entites searching for a string is very expensive.
 Search itself is combined as an OR clause but is combined with every other feature as an AND clause.
-Pending: Custom search provider in form of a Func<T, bool>.
+Pending: Custom search provider in form of an `Expression<Func<T, bool>>` => this would make search use custom implementation when desired (not only `OperatorComparer.Contains`).

 ### Filtering

-Filtering is achieved by using a `Where` property, combined with `PropertyFilterConfigs`, from `BasePagedRequest`.
+Filtering is achieved by a combination of `Where` property and `PropertyFilterConfigs`.
 If `PropertyFilterConfigs` is omitted then default filtering parameters are used: `OperatorComparer.Contains` for string and `OperatorComparer.Equals` for everything else.
+If `Where` is omitted then the filtering is based on `PropertyFilterConfigs`.
-Where is any arbitrary object you want.
+Where is any arbitrary object but the keys used for it have to match the model which you want to filter.
+That means if you have a list of `User` objects, you want your `Where` to be a replica of nullable `User` object.
+The most correct way to think about it is `Partial<User>` from TypeScript.
 Special case is `RangeFilter` which filters out by provided range and falls back to basic property filtering.
+It essentially unpacks into `PropertyFilterConfigs`.
-All the filter options froem `OperatorComparer` use built in `ExpressionType` values such as: Contains, StartsWith, EndsWith, Equals, GreaterThan, LessThan, etc. .
+All the filter options from `OperatorComparer` use valid built in `ExpressionType` values such as: Contains, StartsWith, EndsWith, Equals, GreaterThan, LessThan, etc. .

-The main thing to understand when using Filtering and Sorting is that you _probably_ need a "container" object which mimics a part or the complete database model but has nullable properties in order to filter only by selected ones.
-That's because in most real life cases your database model has some required, non nullable, properties which then evaluate to `default` values when the new object is created.
-This makes it impossible to deduce which are the real filter values because null is the only "not set" value as such.
+Since V.2.0.0 filtering received a major refactor and supports pretty much everything you can think of.
+The most important change was the introduction of `OR` option for filtering.
+Previously, with the exception of Search, all the filtering was done using `AND` clause.
+That did not reflect the real world needs and had to be upgraded.
+Because of that a new property was introduced: `PredicateOperator` on `BasePagedRequest` and `PropertyFilterConfigs`; with options of `AND` or `OR`.
+This means that you can use `BasePagedRequest` to wrap filtering by properties or special filters in a selected clause but properties themselves can have multiple AND/OR filters on them.
+Not only that but you can send multiple `BasePagedRequest` objects with different filters and choose to build either clause.
+The `Where` object is no longer necessary but it's still the simplest way to use ReFilter and a major syntactic sugar.
+I plan to always support this feature.
+While it can still be used the same way as previously, the base of filtering bacame `PropertyFilterConfigs` because it carries the information about the `OperatorComparer`, the `Value` used to filter/compare against and the `PredicateOperator` to be used.

+There are real life examples inside test project and I plan to add even more meaningful examples.
-Example from test project:
+Example of a model to filter over and matching IReFilterRequest used as Where from test project:

 ```cs
     class School